scality/core-ui/README.md

 ### Create a new component

-- Run `npm run plop` to generates component template files
+- Run `npm run plop` to generate component template files
 - Update these template files to add features
 - Add storybook stories to cover all features
-- Run `npm run test` to generates snapshot tests which are based on storybook stories
+- Run `npm run test` to generate snapshot tests which are based on storybook stories
 - Update `src/lib/index.js` to export the new component
 - Once all is done, create Pull Request for review